vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-MongoDB.md

 and set it onto the value of `$$mongo_error`. `^mongonit` will fail if the database is already open.

 ### `^mongoclose`()
-loses the currently open collection.
+closes the currently open collection.

 ### `^mongoinsertdocument`(key string)
 does an up-sert of a json string (which need not have double quotes around it.